eyzx7x/docs-supergluu-prod/3.1.3/sources/user-guide/index.md

 Each time it enrolls or authenticates a device, the app will save corresponding logs in the Logs tab.
 The log details whether authentication was successful, with more details available if the log is tapped on.

-Clear these logs if necessary by swiping left on the log, then tapping the red button.
+Clear these logs if desired by swiping left on the log, then tapping the red button.

 ![delete log](../img/user-guide/up_log_delete.jpg)